Brandon Crawford Player Props: Giants vs. Mets

 Brandon Crawford At The Plate

-- Crawford has driven home a run in 17 games this year (32.1%), including more than one RBI in 7.5% of his games and producing three or more of his team's runs on two occasions..
+- Crawford has had at least one RBI in 31.5% of his games this season (17 of 54), with more than one RBI four times (7.4%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.